Choose good party music

 Wedding Music & Other Factors

 Sometimes selecting songs has nothing to do with age.
-If 120 wedding guests are responding particularly well to Soul and Funk music, then I may perhaps play a couple more songs from those genres.
+If 120 wedding guests are responding particularly well to Soul and Funk music, then I may perhaps play a couple more songs from those genres and energy.

 I will still play plenty of indie and pop as well, but the dance floor response of your guests will change the emphasis placed on the different styles of music that I have selected.